SuleimanFarah/sunpy/SOCIS/2013/SOCIS-2013-Ideas-Page.md

 ## Region of Interest object

-* Description: a co-ordinate system aware object that describes a region in space, time and possibly energy.
+* Description: a coordinate system aware object that describes a region in space, time and possibly energy.
 Use cases: this could be passed to the HEK/HELIO to find all the features/events within that region of space/time.
 It could be passed to the SDO cutout service to acquire SDO data.
-Note that transforming from one co-ordinate system to another could result in non-rectangular regions of interest.
+Note that transforming from one coordinate system to another could result in non-rectangular regions of interest.
 The TimeRange object could be used to store the time extent of the "region".
 The region of interest object should also be derivable from the the main object classes - Map, LightCurve, MapCube, Spectrum.

 * Mentors: Jack Ireland